watou/vera-ecobee/README.md

 * Control temperature set points, thermostat mode and fan mode.

+* More TBD

 ## How to Use the Plugin ##

-Upon installing the ecobee plugin, it will attempt to connect with the ecobee.com servers and obtain a four-character PIN, in order to authorize the plugin to access your `ecobee.com` account.
+Upon installing the ecobee plugin, it will attempt to connect with the ecobee.com servers and obtain a four-character PIN in order to authorize the plugin to access your ecobee.com account.
 This PIN will be displayed on the ecobee device that was created on installation.
-You then have about ten minutes to enter this PIN in the My Apps widget in your `ecobee.com` web portal.
-Also choose a polling frequency (in seconds) if you want to poll more or less often than the default 120 seconds.
-You may not poll more often than every 60 seconds, as this might be considered abusive by the `ecobee.com` servers.
+You then have about ten minutes to enter this PIN in the My Apps widget in your ecobee.com web portal.
+(Mark your calendar for next year because this PIN authorization expires after one year.)

 ### Choosing which thermostats to monitor and control ###

-If you are a non-commercial customer with one or more ecobee SI thermostats, you can skip this section.
+_If you are a non-commercial customer with one or more ecobee Si thermostats (and not EMS model thermostats), you can skip this section.
+Otherwise, perform this step now._

 If you are an EMS (energy management system) commercial customer, you must also set values for two variables on the Advanced tab of the ecobee device.
 The variables are `selectionType` and `selectionMatch` and must be set according to the following rules: